Red Clover

 Contraindications

-• Pregnancy and breastfeeding: avoid (hormonal effects)
+• Pregnancy and breastfeeding (may have hormonal effects)

 Drug Interactions